arturmpinho/coffeeinsider/README.md

 The contacts and social links are placed as per convention on footer of the page, opening in new tabs.

 ##### **Testing** #####
-Even though some might argue that in the landing page there is 1 unecessary click in order to access the padlock sub-buttons, this not only creates a sense of control to the user but also helps the user to engage better with the website.
+Even though some might argue that in the landing page there is 1 unnecessary click in order to access the padlock sub-buttons, this not only creates a sense of control to the user but also helps the user to engage better with the website.

-Also, if this was to be an issue, it would only be visable in large screens as it is standard for medium and small devices to use an 'hamburguer' menu to display the navigation bar.
+Also, if this was to be an issue, it would only be visible in large screens as it is standard for medium and small devices to use a 'hamburger' menu to display the navigation bar.

 ##### **Test result** #####
 Navigation is simply and intuitive and gives the user the constant feeling that he/she is in control.